• Skip to primary navigation

 Chicken For Garnish

-• boil the chicken with all of the ingredients and the one cup of water till cooked through (about 20-30 minutes)
+• Boil the chicken with all of the ingredients and two cups of water till cooked through (about 20-30 minutes).

-• remove the chicken from the water and shred into pieces
+• Remove the chicken from the water and shred it into pieces.

 Mulligatawny Soup

-• add the onions and saute till just translucent
+• Add the diced onions and green chili and saute till the onions are just wilted.

-• using an immersion blender or regular blender puree the soup
+• Remove the bay leaves and use an immersion or regular blender to puree the soup.

-• add the coconut milk and mix in
+• Add the coconut milk and simmer for another 10 minutes.

 Notes